pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sg:`get_rect(\**kwargs) -> Rect`

       Returns a new rectangle covering the entire surface.
-This rectangle will always start at (0, 0) with a width and height the same size as the image.
+This rectangle will always start at (0, 0) with a width and height the same size as the surface.

       You can pass keyword argument values to this function.
 These named values will be applied to the attributes of the Rect before it is returned.
 An